 This page contains the reference for and, where available, a link to the anti-stalking legislation in each jurisdiction where we know relevant legislation exists.
-This list represents the best of our knowledge to date (last comprehensively updated January 2014).
+This list represents the best of our knowledge to date (last updated November 2022).
 If your country is not listed, it is because we could find no reference to stalking in any legislation.
 However, there are undoubtedly laws criminalising stalking and harassment that we are unaware of.
 If you know of anti-stalking legislation that is not listed on this page, or if the information we have is incorrect, please contact us to provide details.

 In many countries, there is no specific anti-stalking law, but laws exist that are relevant to preventing or policing stalking, or there have been discussions in the media or government about the need for specific anti-stalking legislation.
 Where we are aware of specific articles or reports discussing these issues, they have been included in the list below as references for professionals or victims in those countries.